Please support better well cementing.

 Quality starts where it ends.
 It is a cycle, and we need to know how we did it before doing it better.

-In general, when we think about well construction, we can positively say this concept applies to most companies drilling operations, but are these organizations changing rapidly enough?
+When we think about well construction, we can positively say this concept applies to most companies drilling operations, but are these organizations changing rapidly enough?
 That is perhaps the more pertinent question.
 This is what you can expect from post-job analysis, a catalyst acting at the elemental level – each job – to expedite learning leading to better quality.

-A commonly accepted reference is cement evaluation logs.
-They are an indirect measurement of zonal isolation and present several challenges, but they become more meaningful when combined with post-job computer simulation.
+A commonly accepted reference is found in cement evaluation logs.
+They are an indirect measurement of zonal isolation and present several challenges, but they become more meaningful when combined with a post-job computer simulation.
 There are other direct and more practical measurements like pumping pressure and hook-load, but with some limitations, if used alone, particularly in operations, still climbing the learning curve.

-Post-job analysis removes the “oil-field-mystery factor”; it allows learning of ONLY what matters in your operation, forget about generic information, or the so-called “cementing book”, to advance from average or poor cementing and zonal Isolation outcomes to the best results.
+Post-job analysis removes the “oil-field-mystery factor”; it allows learning ONLY what matters in your operation, forget about generic information, or the so-called “cementing book”, to advance from average or poor cementing zonal Isolation outcomes to the best results.

-Here some opportunities post-job analysis offers:
+Here are some opportunities post-job analysis offers:

 - No more remedial work and associated NPT during well construction